 It’s highly likely you’ve heard of mindfulness.
 The very inclusion of mindfulness in this article is obvious and may cause you to roll your eyes.
 However, have you really given mindfulness a try?
 If not, then you are probably missing out on one of the easiest ways to strengthen your recovery.

 Mindfulness typically means mindfulness of the breath.
-Focusing on the breath allows you to focus on the present moment so your mind does not wander off into random thoughts that might not to self-serving.
+Focusing on the breath allows you to focus on the present moment so your mind does not wander off into random thoughts that might not be self-serving.
 This art dates back to ancient India.
 Many forms of holistic therapies now make use of mindfulness.
 This includes many forms of medication and yoga.

 Because mindfulness allows you to analyse and moderate your mood, it is thus perfect for people in recovery who must battle with cravings and negative emotions that typically fuel the relapse cycle.
 Mindfulness allows you to keep your emotions in check before a relapse scenario is allowed to arise.